danio86/the-shop/README.md

  - But functions that have to be solved better in the future.
     - In the future, the user will log in with an e-mail address.
     - Other users will see whether you are online or not.nearby and use the link to further information about her/him.
-    - The user will receive a message if he or she has received a message from another user.

 ## Deployment